Tools4everBV/-HelloID-Conn-Prov-Target-Iloq/readme.md

 - There is no enable script.

 - When a new user is created, the fields: `eMail, PersonCode, Address` are mandatory.
-Typically, this data comes from an external system and will be used within iLOQ to connector these fields to groups.
-However the address field can stay empty
+Typically, this data comes from an external system.
+However, the address field can stay empty.

-- ZoneId is hardcoded in the connector and needs to be added when creating a user for automization get all zoneId's with the call below if there is only one zoneId suse that otherwise use zoneId with type 4 because that is used as the default zone
+- The ZoneId is hardcoded in the connector and needs to be added when creating a new user.<br>

-- Leave the `Person_ID` field empty this is genereted via the create call in iLOQ
+To get all zoneId's you can use the code listed below.
+Note that, if there is only one zoneId make sure to use that.
+Otherwise, use zoneId with type 4 as this is used as the default zone.

 ```powershell
 $splatParams = @{